coderplus/copy-rename-maven-plugin/README.md

 ### How do I use it? ###

-Had over to the [Project Website](http://coderplus.github.io/copy-rename-maven-plugin/) for usage instructions
+Head over to the [Project Website](http://coderplus.github.io/copy-rename-maven-plugin/) for usage instructions

 ### How can I help the project? ###